 Luge is a fun-filled gravity thrill ride which is safe for all ages.
 With a unique braking and steering system, you can choose to take a leisurely cruise or race down the 688 metre Dragon trail or 628 metre Jungle trail – 1.4 kilometres of fun day and night.
 The experience is never complete without the Skyride.
 Board the Skyride for a scenic bird’s eye view of Sentosa Island, Singapore city Skyline and South China Sea.

-Individual Deals: 1 Luge & 1 Skyride at S$17 / Person
+1 Luge & 1 Skyride at S$17 / Person

 3 Luge & 3 Skyrides at S$25 / Person